-Deans: The Dean of Men and the Dean of Women are responsible for facilitating Christ-centered community living.
+Deans: The Dean of Men and the Deans of Women are responsible for facilitating Christ-centered community living.

 Student Leaders: Community Life Leaders (CLLs) and Community Life Assistants (CLAs) are selected by the Deans to be a team that leads the student body in Christ-centered community living.
-You will be a part of a Community Life Group, which will be led by a CLL and CLA team.
+You will be a part of a hall, which will be led by a CLL and CLA team.
 Responsibilities and authority given to student leadership by the Deans may be unique in each dorm.

-Student Council: Student Council is a team made up of the Student Body President, Vice President, Class Representatives, and Prayer Force Leader.
+Student Council: Student Council is a team made up of the Student Body President, Vice President, Class Representatives, Student Fellowship Committee Leader, Prayer Force Leader, and Treasurer.
 They exist to serve the student body in community life alongside the student leaders.
 Student Council also serves as a liaison between staff and students.